hmidani-abdelilah/myCloud-client/README.md

 ### FIRST PAGE

-When you start my Cloud, you will find a panel to connect yourself.
+When you will start myCloud, you will find a panel to connect yourself.

 <img src="https://github.com/negrie-a/myCloud-client/blob/master/picture_readme/login.png" width="400">
-* Create an account to access to your panel.
+* Create an account to access to your dashboard.

 <img src="https://github.com/negrie-a/myCloud-client/blob/master/picture_readme/subscrib.png" width="500">

-* Connect yourself and you will be able to use the cloud.
+* Connect yourself.

 <img src="https://github.com/negrie-a/myCloud-client/blob/master/picture_readme/main_page.png" width="400">

 ### DASHBOARD PAGE

-* Drag and drop files that you want to upload to the server into the windows
+* Into the windows, drag and drop files that you want to upload to the server.

 <img src="https://github.com/negrie-a/myCloud-client/blob/master/picture_readme/upload.png" width="400">

-* Drag and drop files that you want to download.
-It will open a popup to indicate where you want to download the file.
+* Drag files that you want to download.
+It will open a popup where you will have to indicate the download path location.

 <img src="https://github.com/negrie-a/myCloud-client/blob/master/picture_readme/download.png" width="400">